-Emily worked in hospitality before deciding to join mthree’s Women in Tech/Aspire program on the recommendation of her brother.
+Emily worked in hospitality before deciding to join mthree’s Women in Tech/Aspire programme on the recommendation of her brother.

 > Beginning her journey in an all-women cohort

-Emily initially applied for the mixed gender mthree program, but she then heard about Aspire.
+Emily initially applied for the mixed gender mthree programme, but she then heard about Aspire, the all-women cohort.
 “It sounded really good to be honest.
 I was really interested in working with women in such a male-dominated industry.
 It was a no brainer.
 We’d all had different experiences and struggled to enter the industry so could really relate and understand one another.

-"I'd been rejected from so many jobs before joining and so I was really interested in being able to advocate for women and be around other women.
-I really enjoyed being in that environment.
-I was just really interested in being able to advocate for women and be around other women so I really enjoyed being in that environment.”
+"I'd been rejected for so many jobs before joining and so I was really interested in being able to advocate for women and be around other women.
+I really enjoyed being in that environment."

 > Breaking into the industry

-Emily now works as a Software Engineer at an investment bank, a career that she has been fighting for.
+Emily now works as a Software Engineer at an investment bank, a career that she has fought a long time for.
 “I really wanted to get into tech as it’s such a booming industry with so many opportunities and pathways to go down.
 You’re learning so much everyday.
 In my role, I’m in identity management.
 There’s some cyber security elements.
 It’s really important that people are able to access applications and have their identities recognised.

 My biggest achievement so far is getting this job.
 I really struggled to get a job before I joined mthree.
 I’d really dreamed about landing my first role and being part of a team.
-The success of getting through the interviews, getting hired and moving for my role is just amazing.
+The success of getting through the interviews, getting hired and moving out of home to Bournemouth for my role is just amazing.
 Especially now that it’s coming up to a year, it's quite a poignant time.

 I’m currently in a front-end position and I’d love to keep pursuing that.
 I'm really interested in the UI/UX side of coding and that will be my focus when it comes to continuing learning.